AlienWolfX/Sundial/README.md

 # About Sundial

-This web application is designed to efficiently monitor the status and performance of solar-powered streetlights within Hinatuan.
+Sundial is a web application designed to efficiently monitor the status and performance of solar-powered streetlights within Hinatuan.
 It provides real-time data tracking, system diagnostics, and maintenance alerts to ensure sustainability and optimal functionality of public lighting infrastructure.

 ## Contributing